bbauska/Coursera-Bootstrap/readme.md

 And then I would say htmlmin, this is also going to minimize the HTML file.

-It\'ll remove all the extraneous spaces and comments from the HTML file.
+It&apos;ll remove all the extraneous spaces and comments from the HTML file.

 But they compress it down so that it contains the minimum number of characters there.

-We\'ll look at the result after we complete and do the transformation there.
+We&apos;ll look at the result after we complete and do the transformation there.

 That and then, not only that, and then htmlmin, and then say -o